 2.1.
 Use a script

 Your script should be personalized to each client and project but, in general, remember to include a subject line that clearly mentions the payment request and be sure to clearly state the amount due with payment details.
+Coaches are some of the best at communicating the reminder gently but effectively.
+Here are a few of the coaching email templates that really work.

 Here is a sample script that you can use when asking for payment in an email: